 Here’s some things to consider when you compare pet insurers and choose the plan that’s right for you.

 Is pet insurance for you?

 If nothing is too good for your furry friend, then pet insurance is definitely a worthwhile investment.
 If your pet is accident prone, or particularly active, then insurance can help cover the cost of the inevitable vet bills that will come up.
 Securing pet insurance for your little buddy can mean the difference between life and death when a hefty vet bill shows up.
 It’s a difficult choice that not many pet owners want to make, but sometimes pet owners are left with the decision of unaffordable vet bills or euthanasia.
-This article from Dogs NSW Magazine gives a great overview of pet insurance, explaining how it can actually save you a lot of money, even if it may initially seem like an unnecessary expense.

 The cost of pet insurance

 Choice Magazine compared premiums and benefits from a range of providers, and reported that premiums for cats average at around $200 a year for accident cover and $410 for accident and illness cover.
 For dogs, the average cost came to around $390 for common breeds, but for more high risk breeds (e.g. bulldogs) the accident and illness cover averaged at around $550 a year.

 Premiums are generally based on the breed and age of your pet.
 Get a quote and compare to see how affordable Petsecure pet insurance can be.

 To give you an idea of the potential cost of vet fees, the following is a sample of pet insurance claims for various conditions from The Hollard Insurance Company for the year 2016/17